 We can expect that this is what 2019 has in store for us.
 One of the first events on our annual calendar is a Parish Forum on church planting on Wednesday, January 16.
 The Church Planting Catalyst Team will share with us their initial recommendations for how we can become a church-planting church, giving away more of our communal life for those around us in need of such a gift.
 One of the most effective ways to make disciples of Jesus is to plant churches.
 I believe 2019 will become the year when some tangible steps are taken toward this end.

-One month later, we will host another Parish Forum on Wednesday, February 27 when we will explore together how the Spirit is leading each one of us to participate in the first phase of the development of our property, a new Nave.
+One month later, we will host a Kickoff Celebration on Friday, March 1 when we will explore together how the Spirit is leading each one of us to participate in the first phase of the development of our property, a new Nave.
 The thought of a new Nave can be exciting, but not as much as the opportunities it will bring to strengthen our communal life together for the sake of others.
 We must remember that our mission isn’t to build buildings, but instead to build a community who houses the very presence of God for the good of the world.
 As much as we keep that as our focus during the development of our property, the more our property will truly become a Mission Abbey, a refuge for prayer and a launching pad for mission.

 We can also expect this Spring to celebrate the opening of All Saints Immigration Services.
 Stacy Preston and Lynn Binkley, along with their team, have been doing much work behind the scenes in preparation for this new ministry.
 There is such a huge need for these kinds of services that who knows how many other doors will open to care for others through this initiative.
 We are so excited that this ministry will be launched during our church planting and property development efforts, for it will only enlarge our kingdom vision and help keep us on mission.